serhat11k/serhat11k/README.md

 "Hello there!
-I'm Ben, a front-end developer aiming to make a meaningful contribution to the web world.
+I'm Serhat, a front-end developer aiming to make a meaningful contribution to the web world.
 I possess expertise in HTML, CSS, and JavaScript, and I strive to bring these technologies together to create user-friendly, responsive, and impactful websites.

 As someone with a creative vision, I aim to provide customized solutions that enhance user experience, leveraging my strong design skills.
 I keep up with the ever-evolving advancements in the world of technology and remain open to continuous learning in order to grasp the latest trends.